Priyanshu-Prakash-Sharma/Techie-Guys/README.md

 # Study Planner App

+## Description

-A simple JavaFX-based application designed to help students organize their study schedule efficiently.
+The Study Planner App is a simple JavaFX-based application designed to help students organize their study schedule efficiently.
 The app analyzes learning habits, syllabus progress, and exam dates to generate a dynamic study plan.
 It also adapts based on the user's performance in mock tests.
-The app fetches mock study plans from a service and displays them in an interactive graphical interface.
+The app fetches mock study plans from a service and displays them in an interactive graphical interface, with the assistance of AI algorithms that personalize the study plan based on user data.

 ## Features